 - Multi-two: several ops share two transmitters: no more than eight band changes per clock hour

 - Multi-multi: multiple ops and transmitters but only one transmitted signal and running station per band

 - SWL: Short Wave Listener entries are very welcome in this contest: can you hear Oceania stations?

 - DXcluster, RBN and Skimmer assistance is permitted in all categories, but please play fair - no self-spotting

 - Remote operation is permitted but be sure to identify correctly on-air and comply with all license requirements of the transmitting location (e.g. CEPT rules prohibit remote operating from outside the country)

 - Checklogs are welcome (they help us check and hopefully confirm QSOs claimed by entrants) but they are of course ineligible for awards

 - RS(T) plus QSO serial number starting at 001

 - Multi-two and multi-multi stations use separate serial number sequences for each band

-- Multi-one stations use a single sequence, the same as single-op stations
+- Multi-one stations use a single sequence, the same as for single-op stations

 - N1MM Logger+ and other contest logging software can handle all that with ease, and is highly recommended even for casual entrants.
 At the end of the contest, simply ‘press the button’ to generate a Cabrillo file ready to check and submit.